intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

    `AccessGroupMaskINTEL` memory operand, along with the corresponding literals.
 3. Atomic operations with assigned access group should get decorated using the `AccessGroupINTEL` decoration along with the corresponding literals.
-4. For each instance of `spirv.dependency_accesses`, or `llvm.loop.parallel_accesses` on a given loop, a new `OpAccessGroupListINTEL` should be created to aggregate the access groups defined in the corresponding metadata.
+4. For each instance of `spirv.loop.dependency_accesses`, or `llvm.loop.parallel_accesses` on a given loop, a new `OpAccessGroupListINTEL` should be created to aggregate the access groups defined in the corresponding metadata.
 Each `OpAccessGroupListINTEL` will list the corresponding literals.
-5. All `spirv.dependency_accesses` metadata on a single loop should get translated to one `DependencyAccessesINTEL` loop control.
-The first operand of the loop control will be the total number of metadata instances (e.g., if we combine two `spirv.dependency_accesses` into one `DependencyAccessesINTEL` then this will be `2`).
+5. All `spirv.loop.dependency_accesses` metadata on a single loop should get translated to one `DependencyAccessesINTEL` loop control.
+The first operand of the loop control will be the total number of metadata instances (e.g., if we combine two `spirv.loop.dependency_accesses` into one `DependencyAccessesINTEL` then this will be `2`).
 Then, for each metadata instance, a pair should be constructed and provided to the loop control.
 This pair consists of the result of OpAccessGroupListINTEL for that metadata instance, and the last argument of that metadata instance, which is either 0 or an integer corresponding to the safelen.
 6. All `llvm.loop.parallel_accesses` metadata on a single loop should get translated to one `ParallelAccessINTEL` loop control.
 The first operand of the loop control will be the total number of metadata instances.
 Then, for